julietgolf/vispipe/src/docs/source/guides/quickstart.rst

 The goal of this guide is to install, setup, and run vispipe.

 .. note::
-    All JSON types will be referred to by there equivilent Python types for simplicity except for ``null``.
+    This page applies to both ``dict`` types and JSON types.
+All types will be referred to by there Python types for simplicity except for ``null``.

 Installation
 ************